-Simnel Cake is a delicious, light marzipan topped fruit cake that’s perfect for an Easter celebration!
+This classic Easter Simnel Cake recipe is a delicious marzipan topped lightly spiced fruit cake that’s perfect for an Easter afternoon tea.

 Had your fill of chocolate Easter eggs already?
-Then this fruit cake might just be a welcome change!
+Then a slice of this Easter Simnel cake might just be a welcome change.

 So much emphasis is placed on chocolate during the Easter holiday I think it’s nice to have something a little bit lighter on offer.

 There’s also hot cross buns galore around this time of year – and yes, you can actually buy pretty decent ones these days but there’s nothing like homemade if you have the time.